 “Safety is not a luxury and we want everyone to remain safe on the road, so consumers should look for the safest car they can afford and the safest car that suits their needs.”

-The analysis comes as ANCAP unveiled the results of a car-to-car crash test which dramatically demonstrates the improvements made in vehicle safety over the past two decades.
+The analysis was revealed earlier this year as ANCAP unveiled the results of a car-to-car crash test which dramatically demonstrates the improvements made in vehicle safety over the past two decades (see the video below).

 “The outcomes of this test are stark and the automotive, finance and insurance industries can play a part to assist in encouraging people into newer, safer cars.”